moana

 Romeo and Juliet: Sad Love Story

 What if Juliet had never really loved Romeo?
-Would Romeo still love her? #Romeo and Juliet If half-said words aren’t poetry,If a half-naked woman isn’t enticing,If a half-lived life wasn’t worth the shot,I must have been drinking,I must have been drinking a lot!
-That half-naked woman has my jacket… my heart!I must find her!She gave […]
+Would Romeo still love her?
+Or what if Romeo never loved Juliet?
+The Tragedy of Romeo and Juliet If half-said words aren’t poetry,If a half-naked woman isn’t enticing,If a half-lived life wasn’t worth the shot,I must have been drinking,I must have been drinking a lot!
+That half-naked […]